biopragmatics/biomappings/docs/CONTRIBUTING.md

 ### Requirements for New Mappings

-1. Mapping must use canonical Bioregistry prefixes and local unique identifier standards
+1. Mappings must use canonical Bioregistry prefixes and local unique identifier standards
-2. Mapping should not duplicate previously curated work
+2. Mappings should not duplicate previously curated work (e.g., from primary resources or other Biomappings curations)
+3. Mappings should be one-to-one between vocabularies when possible
+4. Mappings should be properly attributed with ORCID for manual curation or provenance to a script if automatically generated.

 ### Editing Mappings